Special Interview Hugh Grant

 I think that in the end everything will be modified and calmed down.
 It's a moment of craziness destined to wise up.
 I know for a fact that the British artistic community voted for "remain" almost unanimously, at least according to my ex, and actually a best friend, Elizabeth [Hurley].
 She's very informed, she knows everything about the world, and I consult with her and relay what she says! [laughs]

 Politics is stressful, it's scary, tiresome.
 Acting is like a breath of fresh air.
 They're both fictional kind of creativity: politicians are bad actors.

 Are you now ready to be an actor one more time full time?

 Oh yes.
-I'm a father of four, I've a fiancée, various exes, and have to provide to everybody.
+I'm a father of four, I have a fiancée, various exes, and have to provide to everybody.
 I've got to work!
 Yet I confess that acting today is like a vacation.
 I try not to complicate things.
 I learn my lines, show up on the set on time, hit the marks, and go home to change diapers.